 Every April, PACT and the Title IX Office present Take Back the Night.
 Take Back the Night was founded after a survivor of sexual assault on campus experienced victim blaming.
 She and her community rose up and decided to take back the night, stating that everyone has the right to feel safe.
 This event includes keynote speakers, creative partnerships from students, a march, and a speak-out where the mic is opened to survivors or anyone who wishes to share their story.

-Denim Day was started after an Itallian Supreme Court case that overturned a rape conviction on the grounds that a survivor was wearing tight jeans, and must have helped her attacker remove them, thereby implying consent.
-The community, including the women in Itallian Parliament were outraged.
-In a demonstration of support and solidarity with the survivor, all the women in Itallian Parliament wore jeans to work the next day.
+Denim Day was started after an Italian Supreme Court case that overturned a rape conviction on the grounds that a survivor was wearing tight jeans and must have helped her attacker remove them, thereby implying consent.
+The community, including the women in Italian Parliament, were outraged.
+In a demonstration of support and solidarity with the survivor, all the women in the Italian Parliament wore jeans to work the next day.
 Denim Day is now celebrated annually to reject victim blaming and support survivors.